ShadowDNS/DDoS-Godianv1/README.md

-Sure, here's a revised version of the `README.md` based on your new direction for the project:

 # DDoS-Godian

 **DDoS-Godian** is a lightweight DDoS protection system designed to handle small-scale DDoS attacks.
 While it may not yet achieve the high-performance goals of handling millions of requests per minute, it offers foundational protection and logging functionality.
 This project is now open for the community to improve and enhance its capabilities.